FAForever/fa/codestyle.md

 ### Functions, methods, and classes

 Are in `PascalCase`
-* Note that this distinguishes them from library functions and modules that are all lowercase.
+* Note that this distinguishes them from library functions and modules which are all lowercase.
 This is a good thing.

 ### Class fields